Jason Heyward Player Props: Dodgers vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks fifth in the league.

-- The Astros have a 3.50 team ERA that leads all league pitching staffs.
+- The Astros have a 3.56 team ERA that is No. 1 among all league pitching staffs.

-- Astros pitchers combine to surrender the ninth-fewest home runs in baseball (79 total, one per game).
+- The Astros rank 12th in baseball in home runs given up (82 total, 1.1 per game).

-- The righty last appeared on Sunday against the Cincinnati Reds, when he threw 5 2/3 innings, allowing five earned runs while giving up seven hits.
+- His most recent time out was on Tuesday against the New York Mets, when the right-hander tossed 5 2/3 innings, surrendering six earned runs while giving up seven hits.

-- The 29-year-old has put together a 4.66 ERA and 9.6 strikeouts per nine innings in 12 games this season, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.